zarar2312/BetterDocs-React/src/themes/upload-a-theme.md

 ---
 title: Upload a Theme
 sub: Uploading a theme is as easy as 1, 2, 3...uhh and maybe more.
-description: Want to submit your theme to our Showcase?
+description: Want to publish your theme to our Showcase?
 Follow these instructions slow & carefully to get your theme featured for free!
 status: none
 ---
-# Submit your work
+# Publish your work
-Want to submit your theme to our [Showcase](https://betterdocs.us/themes/)?
+Want to publish your theme to our [Showcase](https://betterdocs.us/themes/)?
 Follow these instructions slow & carefully.

 ### Steps
 I promise it doesn't take long :)